Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

-Despite the fact that Luminox is an American brand based in San Rafael, California, it doesn’t mean its watches are US-made.
-They’re actually Swiss-made, which means the employment of Swiss movement, the final assembly carried out in Switzerland, and at least 60% of the watch parts originating from that country.
+Luminox watches are Swiss-made, which means the employment of the Swiss movement, the final assembly carried out in Switzerland, and at least 60% of the watch parts originating from that country.

 Luminox was manufacturing its wristwear in the heart of Europe even before the Swiss connections with Mondaine’s owners.
 However, the business agreement only but cemented the company’s approach of equipping its watches with that prestigious label.

-The know-how and technology the Swiss watchmaking industry has in their hands is unparalleled, so it’s no wonder that the watches come with the highest quality guarantee in the world.
+The know-how and technology the Swiss watchmaking industry has in their hands are unparalleled, so it’s no wonder that the watches come with the highest quality guarantee in the world.